 Our chapter sells native Texas plants to raise chapter funds and to advocate for and educate the public about native plants.
 Our sales are held twice per year, in the spring and in the fall, at locations in New Braunfels.

 We announce sale dates on our New Braunfels page.
-As we get close to the day, check News for updates and anticipated inventory.
+As we get close to the day, check the calendar for updates and anticipated inventory.

 Where to See Native Plants